Skip to content

 Visualisierung DHZC

-In the future, Charité – Universitätsmedizin Berlin and the German Heart Center Berlin will pool their medical and scientific expertise as the German Heart Center at Charité (DHZC), which will also receive a modern new building.
-This flagship project at Campus Virchow-Klinikum will offer patients with cardiovascular diseases treatment options of the highest standard.
-With its state-of-the-art operating rooms, laboratories and hybrid procedure rooms, the building will set the standard throughout Europe.
-The new building, which is due to be completed in 2028, will also accommodate the hospital’s emergency stations, restructured as an interdisciplinary, central emergency department as well as the central sterile supply department.
-The state is providing EUR 286.9 million for this in its investment planning and the federal government is contributing EUR 100 million.
+Charité – Universitätsmedizin Berlin and Deutsches Herzzentrum Berlin have combined their medical and scientific expertise at the joint Deutsches Herzzentrum der Charité (DHZC), which will be based in a modern new building.
+This flagship project at Campus Virchow-Klinikum will offer patients with cardiovascular diseases treatment options of the highest quality.
+It will define new standards for Europe with its state-of-the-art operating theatres, laboratories and hybrid spaces for procedures.
+The newbuild, which is set to open its doors in 2029, will also contain the clinic’s emergency facilities in the form of an interdisciplinary centralised emergency department as well as the central sterile services unit.
+The State of Berlin is providing 421 million euros from its investment budget while the German federal government is contributing a further 100 million euros.

 Facts about DHZC